Using Terraform Cloud with CDKTF Python Projects

 4. Drift Detection & Safe Rollback Protocols

-Monitor configuration drift through Terraform Cloud API endpoints and state version history.
-Implement prevent_destroy lifecycle blocks on critical resources to block accidental deletion during automated runs.
-State integrity depends on explicit version pinning and audited recovery workflows.
+Monitor configuration drift through Terraform Cloud's workspace run history and state version list.
+Use lifecycle blocks (prevent_destroy = true) on critical resources to block accidental deletion during automated runs.

 CLI: Export current state for offline analysis and backup.